TheDigitalScribe/Authendance/README.md

 # Authendance Summary
 For the Global Classroom module in TU Dublin.
 2019/2020 academic year.
 DT282/3.

 Authendance is a student attendance tracker app with QR code implementation, built using Java in Android Studio.
-The app allows lecturers to generate unique QR codes, which students scan with their own phones using to record their attendance for that date.
+Database implementation is accompished via Firebase.
+The app allows lecturers to generate unique QR codes, which students scan with their own Android phones to record their attendance for that class on that date.
 Each QR code generated has a 10 minute timer.
 Lecturers can add and delete classes and see their students' attendance.

 # Under The Hood
 - Programming Language: Java